benrazor45/sysmal/README.md

 # SysMal: Malware Behavior Analysis with LSTM and CAPEv2
 **SysMal** (Systematic Malware Analysis) is a project that aims to analyze and classify malware based on its dynamic behavior using the Long Short-Term Memory (LSTM) algorithm.
-The dataset is obtained from the CAPEv2 framework, which records malware runtime activities such as API calls, registry access, and network communication.
+The dataset is obtained from the CAPEv2 framework, which records malware runtime activities such as API calls.
 The project also features a website interface to make it easier for users to upload files and view analysis results in real-time.

 ## 🔍 Key Features